Device Network Connection

 To set it up, go to the Network > Advanced > Connect Setting interface.

-• Discovery Mode: When enabled, the device can be discovered by other devices in the network.
+Discovery Mode: Enabled by default.
+Available for the None server mode.
+The device can be discovered by other devices in the network.
 When disabled, the device will be concealed and not be discovered by other devices.

-• Device Address: Specify the device address by entering device location information from the left to the right: Community, Building, Unit, Floor, and Room in sequence.
+Device Address: Available for the None server mode.
+It can be used to call the device.
+Specify the device address by entering device location information from the left to the right: Community, Building, Unit, Floor, and Room in sequence.

-• Device Location: The location in which the device is installed and used.
+Device Location: The location in which the device is installed and used.
+Available for the None server mode.
+Uneditable in Cloud and SDMC mode.

 NAT Setting